edwin-oetelaar/join_the_pipe/README.md

 Once you know these things everything looks like a __simple state transition table__ :-)

 To the young "makers" I would urge : study FSM if you want to be a serious programmer, these are basic skills.
 Do not just copy and paste Arduino example code without understanding the underlying theory.
 I see so much bad code online that it hurts my eyeballs.
+I would not recommend using an Arduino-controller for a project if you have little experience with building reliable systems using bare metal in general.
+Use something that is designed for the job, like a mini-PLC controller (with complete software stack) I used Clion as my Editor/IDE for the project, certainly not the IDE from Arduino..

 ## Further reading to learn skills